 With stats like that, it’s pretty clear that email is here to stay.
 Which is why if you’re not taking advantage of it, you could be missing out on a lot of business.
 To make sure that doesn’t happen, we came up with this quick retailer’s guide on how to do email marketing right.

-Step 1: Collect email addresses with efficiency… and style
+Step 1: Collect email address efficiently

 If you’re using a POS system that doesn’t offer an email capture feature, there are a number of apps that will help you get the job done.
 For example, there’s SignUpAnywhere, a nifty HTML5 application that lets you collect email addresses using your iPad.